briqr/briqr.github.io/_pages/about.md

 Research Internships:
 ======
-In August 2019, I joined the Human Body Tracking team at Facebook Reality Labs as a research intern for six months.
-During this time, I worked on differentiable rendering and optical flow.
+August 2019-Jan 2020: I worked on differentiable rendering and optical flow for body tracking.